-In accordance with the above AG will –
+In accordance with the above AG and its Member Bodies will –

-- Ensure that where any donor’s cumulative donations to AG total $1,500 or more within a twelve month period their donations are reviewed by the AG Donations Reference Group (DRG).
+• Ensure that where any individual’s cumulative donations to AG or its Member Bodies total $1,000 or more within a twelve month period their donations, and any donation from another legal entity, are reviewed by the AG Donations Reference Group (AG-DRG).

-- Seek to ensure that the values and aspirations of all donors are not inconsistent with those encapsulated in the policies and the Charter of the Australian Greens.
+• Seek to ensure that the values and aspirations of all donors subject to review are not inconsistent with those encapsulated in the policies and the Charter of the Australian Greens.

-- Ensure that federally elected Greens representatives, federal preselection candidates, endorsed candidates for a federal election and members of the Greens do not solicit or accept personally any donation to be used for activities on behalf of the Party or to advance the member's standing within the Party including campaigning or fundraising, unless granted an exemption by the Donations Reference Group.
-Donations instead will be directed to AG, a State party or a local group.
+• Ensure that elected Greens representatives, preselection candidates, endorsed candidates for any election and members of the Greens do not solicit or accept personally any donation to be used for activities on behalf of the Party or to advance the member's standing within the Party including campaigning or fundraising, unless granted an exemption by the AG-DRG.
+Donations instead will be directed to AG, a Member Body or a local group.
+Donations under this clause received by elected representatives only include gifts received explicitly for campaigning or operational purposes of the Party.

-- Maintain transparency in donor identity by making public at the end of each three month period all donors and the cumulative total of their donations to AG over the previous twelve month period where those cumulative totals amount to $1,500 or more.
+• Maintain transparency in donor identity by making public at the end of each three month period all donors and the cumulative total of their donations to AG and its Member Bodies** over the previous twelve month period where those cumulative totals amount to $1,000 or more.

-The acceptance of any donation by AG does not imply endorsement of the activities, undertakings or processes of the donor.
+The acceptance of any donation by AG or its Member Bodies does not imply endorsement of the activities, undertakings or processes of the donor.

-Implementation of this donations bylaw will be overseen by the DRG.
+Implementation of this donations bylaw will be overseen by the AG-DRG.

-It is the responsibility of the AG Treasurer to monitor all donations received or offered to AG and ensure all donations which are subject to review by the DRG, or may be subject to rejection under this bylaw are promptly referred to the DRG for consideration.
+It is the responsibility of the AG-DRG to ensure systems are in place which can effectively monitor all donations received or offered to AG and its Member Bodies and ensure all donations which are subject to review by the AG-DRG, or may be subject to rejection under this bylaw are promptly referred to the AG-DRG for consideration.

-It is the responsibility of any other person receiving an offer of a donation to AG that the offer be referred to the AG Treasurer for possible action under this bylaw prior to the donation being accepted.
+It is the responsibility of any other person receiving an offer of a donation to AG or its Member Bodies that the offer be referred to the AG-DRG for possible action under this bylaw prior to the donation being accepted.

 Definition of Donation